groundhoggwp/groundhogg/README.txt

 == Changelog ==

 = 2.1.7.2 (2019-12-11) =
-* TWEAKED Replacement codes are parsed based on the first occurrence of the delimiter only.
 * TWEAKED Added the step icon to the step settings section.
+* FIXED Replacement codes are parsed based on the first occurrence of the delimiter only.
+* FIXED Old filter for extensions with custom email templates.
 * FIXED Some CSS in the funnel builder.
+* FIXED Review request notice permanently dismissing.
+* FIXED Better handling of setting the return-path email header.

 = 2.1.7.1 (2019-12-06) =
 * ADDED Ability to remove files from a contact from the contact editor.